OxCGRT/covid-policy-tracker/documentation/index_methodology.md

 ## Index methodology changelog

+- 5 May 2021: replaced '19 indicators' with '20 indicators'
 - 15 March 2021: added H8 Protection of elderly people
 - 14 January 2021: replaced 'country' with 'country/territory'
 - 09 December 2020: added H7 Vaccination Policy and edited format of x for H7 column for Government response index and Containment health index rows to 'x'